ChatGPT vs Microsoft Copilot

 Choose ChatGPT if...

-- +Choose ChatGPT if you need a stronger all-purpose workspace assistant for both research and hands-on execution—its Agent mode can run multi-step tasks with tool use (e.g., researching, browsing multiple sources, writing and synthesizing results), and it also includes Code Interpreter for sandboxed data analysis and code execution plus web browsing and file upload/analysis (PDFs, spreadsheets, images, code).
+- +Choose ChatGPT if you need an all-in-one assistant that can *actually execute work*, not just draft—its Agent mode is built for multi-step autonomous tasks with tool use, and it can back that up with Code Interpreter for sandboxed data analysis/code execution plus file upload/analysis (PDFs, spreadsheets, images, code).

 Choose Microsoft Copilot if...

-- +Choose Microsoft Copilot if your organization is heavily invested in Microsoft 365 and you want AI assistance embedded directly into common business workflows like drafting documents/emails inside the Microsoft ecosystem—its positioning includes Microsoft 365 Copilot and Copilot Chat.
+- +Choose Microsoft Copilot if your organization is Microsoft 365-heavy and you want AI assistance embedded directly in the Microsoft workplace flow—its core positioning is drafting content and providing insights “across apps, roles, and workflows,” with explicit coverage through Microsoft 365 Copilot and Copilot Chat.